thm-projects/arsnova-mobile/README.md

 The mobile client uses Sencha Touch 2 as application framework.
 In order to work with the client you have to install Sencha Cmd 4 (version 5 is currently not compatible with ARSnova).
 The basic requirement for installing and using Sencha Cmd is the presence of Ruby and Java Runtime Environment 1.7 (or newer).
+Additionally, you need [Grunt](http://gruntjs.com/) to build the frontend which runs on top of NodeJS.
 Before you continue, please ensure that all requirements are installed properly.

 The download links to the referred requirements, as well as the installation guide for Sencha Cmd can be found here: